Prem Tapasya: Plot

 The film begins with Mohan Kumar Verma squabbling and falling for a charming Devi.
-Devi rejects his love at first but has. change of heart on seeing his wholeheartedness and starts to adore him.
-Elders decide to get them married.
-Just before the wedding, Devi's brother Dr. Nandalal Kumar Singh finds out Mohan is terminally ill with cancer, and cancels the wedding.
-Mohan and Devi decide to get married secretly and then, Mohan finds out about his illness from Dr. Chowdary.

-Mohan finds out that his close friend Ashok is also in love with Devi.
-In a bid to estrange Devi, Mohan starts frequenting the house of nautch girl Bela.
-A furious Devi decides to get married to Ashok and teach Mohan a lesson.
-Aspiring to live as a true wife, Bela requests Mohan to marry her for a fee.
+Devi initially rejects his love but changes his heart on seeing his wholeheartedness and starts to adore him.
+The elders decide to have them marry.
+Just before the wedding, Devi's brother, Dr. Nandalal Kumar Singh, finds out Mohan is terminally ill with cancer and cancels the wedding.
+Mohan and Devi marry secretly, and then Mohan learns of his illness from Dr. Chowdary.
+Mohan discovers that his close friend Ashok is also in love with Devi.
+To estrange Devi, Mohan starts frequenting the house of nautch girl Bela.
+A furious Devi decides to marry Ashok and teach Mohan a lesson.
+Aspiring to live as a faithful wife, Bela requests Mohan to marry her for a fee.
 Mohan accepts her proposal.
 His health deteriorates rapidly.
-Soon after her wedding, Devi learns the truth and rushes along with Ashok, to meet Mohan.
+Soon after her wedding, Devi learns the truth and rushes with Ashok to meet Mohan.
 The film ends with Mohan blessing the newly wedded couple and breathing his last.